 Think about it: raising a kid is a full-time job that’ll take atleast 15 full years of one’s life.
 No individual should take it on unless they really, truly, deeply feel a maternal/paternal instinct, and are financially and emotionally capable of raising an entire human.
 These parameters are important to ponder upon before deciding to do what everyone else seems to be doing.
 It’s a taboo topic to talk about, but some of my friends who’re mothers (and love their kids, needless to say) have candidly confessed that if they could turn back time and choose differently, they would.
+They see themselves choosing to never have children.
 Not so long ago, the BBC anonymously featured mothers who regret having children.

 Most people do it at the expense of finding or following a passion.

-I’m 31 and have no desire whatsoever to be married or to procreate.
+I’m 31 and have no desire whatsoever to be married.
+I see myself choosing never to have kids.
 Yet I’m constantly reminded that “the clock is ticking”.
 If you ask me, that’s probably one of the worst reasons to change the entire course of your life.
 Worse still, is when people tell me they’re thinking of having children because they need something more in life, they’re bored of their regular schedules or they need to stir up their relationship.

 If you’ve grown up in an Indian family, you’re all too familiar with the “log kya kahenge?” (what will people say?) line of thinking.
 It’s incredulous – and mildly funny – how so many of our life choices are made to appease what our friends and society at large think of us.